Gov. Gavin Newsom visits site of future UC Merced medical school

 MERCED, Calif.
-(KSEE) – Governor Gavin Newsom and local representatives visited UC Merced, Monday morning, in what will become the future site for the first public medical education school in the Central Valley.
+(KGPE) – Governor Gavin Newsom and local representatives visited UC Merced, Monday morning, in what will become the future site for the first public medical education school in the Central Valley.

 The school hopes to serve close to 2,200 undergraduates by 2030.